Skip to content

 • Quality: Pay attention to the quality of the product.
 It should be pure and free of impurities (especially heavy metals).

-• Dosage: The dosage should be tailored to your individual needs.
-Typically, a daily dose of around 250-500 mg of EPA and DHA is recommended for healthy adults.
-If you read the studies more closely, most of the health benefits came from a higher dose of EPA.
-Depending on the study, this was between 1000 and 2000mg.
-Higher-dose preparations could be advantageous here.
+• dosage: The dosage should be tailored to your individual needs.
+As a rule, a daily dose of about 250-500 mg EPA and DHA is recommended for healthy adults.If you read the studies more closely, then Most of the health benefits came from a higher EPA dose.
+Depending on the study, this was between 1000 and 2000mgHigher doses of preparations could therefore be beneficial in this case.

 • Additional ingredients: Some preparations contain additional ingredients such as vitamin E or other antioxidants that can enhance the effect.

-Are there important things to consider when taking omega-3 supplements?
+Are there important things to consider when taking Omega-3 supplements?

-Increased LDL through supplementation?
+Increased LDL due to supplementation?

-In some studies, taking DHA alone or in combination with EPA resulted in increased LDL cholesterol levels, which is particularly is problematic in certain lipid metabolism disorders.
-What does that mean?
-LDL should actually be as low as possible for the health of our vessels?
+In some studies, taking DHA alone or in combination with EPA resulted in increased LDL cholesterol levels, which is particularly problematic in certain lipid metabolism disorders.So what does that mean?
+LDL should actually be as low as possible for the health of our blood vessels?

 Can omega-3 fatty acids be harmful?

-Previous research has suggested limited cardiovascular benefits from omega-3 fatty acids.
+Previous research suggested limited cardiovascular benefits from omega-3 fatty acids.
 These results led to the approval of drugs containing omega-3 fatty acids in a daily dose of 1 gram for secondary prevention after a heart attack.
-However, a review of these data by the Committee for Medicinal Products for Human Use of the European Medicines Agency (EMA) concluded that a daily dose of 1 gram of DHA and EPA is not sufficient to protect heart attack patients from further cardiovascular complications.
+However, a review of these data by the Committee for Medicinal Products for Human Use of the European Medicines Agency (EMA) has concluded that a daily dose of 1 gram of DHA and EPA is not sufficient to protect heart attack patients from further cardiovascular complications.

-The question is not that easy to answer.
-The studies are all structured differently, dosages, patient population, duration and outcome are defined differently.
-If you look at the meta-analyses (i.e. the summary of many large studies), then you can see a trend:
+The question is not easy to answer.
+The studies are all structured differently, and dosages, patient population, duration and outcome are defined differently.If you look at the meta-analyses (i.e. the summary of many large studies), then you can see a trend:

 Omega 3 fatty acids can definitely improve heart health!